-Defining the management area: In this step, the decision maker, who can be supported by a manager of the pondscape, defines the area for which they wish to evaluate the impact of NBS implementation.
+Defining the management area: In this step, the decision maker, who can be supported by a biologist expert, defines the area for which they wish to evaluate the impact of NBS implementation.
 This can be done by either manually digitizing the area or importing a shapefile (.shp) of the region.
 After defining the area, the decision maker is required to provide additional information, such as:

-- The approximate current number of ponds in the area. - The current average trophic state of the ponds, if known (with the option to select "I do not know" if this information is unavailable).
+- The approximate current number of ponds in the area. - The current average trophic state of the area, if known (with the option to select "I do not know" if this information is unavailable).